auth0/docs/articles/cms/wordpress/index.md

 # Login by Auth0 WordPress Plugin

 Auth0 provides a WordPress Plugin to integrate your sites with your Auth0 account.
-These plugin enable Single Sign On for Enterprises, social login, user/password and passwordless login through all your instances.
+This plugin enables Single Sign On for Enterprises, social login, user/password and passwordless login through all your instances.

 Login features are implemented through a new Login Widget (powered by Auth0) that enables: